Last-minute regulation would make religious businesses eligible for taxpayer-backed SBA loans

-If the rule were finalized, it would open up seven SBA loan programs to a range of religious-affiliated businesses such as Christian publishers and for-profit schools affiliated with religious organizations.
-It’s unclear whether the rules would also apply to tax-exempt places of worship such as churches, or nonprofit health-care organizations such as Catholic hospitals.
+If the rule were finalized, it would open up seven SBA loan programs to a range of religious-affiliated businesses, such as Christian publishers and for-profit schools affiliated with religious organizations.
+It is unclear whether the rules would also apply to tax-exempt places of worship such as churches or nonprofit health-care organizations such as Catholic hospitals.

-Outgoing SBA Administrator Jovita Carranza characterized the regulation as an effort to give religious businesses the same rights as other businesses.
+Outgoing SBA administrator Jovita Carranza characterized the regulation as an effort to give religious businesses the same rights as other businesses.

 “America’s faith-based small businesses and organizations play a vital role in providing employment opportunities, products, and essential educational, training and youth social services that benefit both our local communities and the overall national economy,” Carranza said.